genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     MESSAGE_TYPE = EVENT_EXPIRE_USER_PASSWORD
     DETAILS.USER_NAME = JohnWolf

-It is common for administrators to help users recover their account credentials by expiring the current User record `STATUS` with a new one-time password, and this action will force users to change it on their first login.
-In this case the message can optionally receive a one-time password like shown below:
+It is common for administrators to help users recover their account credentials by expiring the current User record `STATUS` with a new one-time password;  this action forces users to change it on their first login.
+In this case, the message can optionally receive a one-time password, as shown below:

     MESSAGE_TYPE = EVENT_EXPIRE_USER_PASSWORD
     DETAILS.USER_NAME = JohnWolf
     DETAILS.PASSWORD = ******

 ### Login details
-In the event the client needs to re-receive the information provided by the login response for whatever reason (i.e. re-reading user preferences), it is possible to send an EVENT_LOGIN_DETAILS message to the server.
+If the client needs to re-receive the information provided by the login response for some reason (such as re-reading user preferences), it is possible to send an EVENT_LOGIN_DETAILS message to the server.
 The response will be equivalent to the response received by the login message, without actively logging in the system for a second time.

 ### Login details request